-In recognition of the gendered nature of the challenges, at the first UN High-Level Meeting on NCDs in 2011, member states committed to 'pursue and promote gender-based approaches for the prevention and control of NCDs founded on data disaggregated by sex and age in an effort to address the critical differences in the risks of morbidity and mortality from NCDs for women and men'.
-At the last High-Level Meeting on NCDs in 2018, member states acknowledged that 'mainstreaming a gender perspective into the prevention and control of NCDs is crucial to understanding and addressing the health risks and needs of women and men of all ages, giving particular attention to the impact of NCDs on women in all settings'.
+In recognition of the gendered nature of the challenges, at the first UN High-Level Meeting on NCDs in 2011, member states committed to 'pursue and promote gender-based approaches for the prevention and control of NCDs founded on data disaggregated by sex and age in an effort to address the critical differences in the risks of morbidity and mortality from NCDs for women and men'.1 At the last High-Level Meeting on NCDs in 2018, member states acknowledged that 'mainstreaming a gender perspective into the prevention and control of NCDs is crucial to understanding and addressing the health risks and needs of women and men of all ages, giving particular attention to the impact of NCDs on women in all settings'.2

-However, more than a decade since the first declaration was adopted, it is unclear whether governments have translated these repeated high-level commitments into policies and programmes at the national level.
-The George Institute is conducting an analysis of English-language, national, integrated NCD action plans to gain an accurate picture of how many of these plans take a gender- or other equity-focused approach or use an intersectional lens.
-We will use these findings to inform our advocacy and engagement ahead of the Fourth UN High-Level Meeting on NCDs in September.
+However, more than a decade since the first declaration was adopted, it seems many governments have failed to translate these repeated high-level commitments into gender transformative policies and programmes at the national level.
+The George Institute conducted an analysis of English-language, national, integrated NCD action plans to gain an accurate picture of how many of these plans take a gender- or other equity-focused approach or use an intersectional lens.
+Of 91 countries with national NCD action plans included in our analysis, just two (Kenya and Tanzania) had gender-transformative plans that seek to address the root causes of gender inequality.
+A further 41 countries had gender-responsive plans, which aim to address the differential needs of women and men but not the root causes of inequalities.
+However, in many cases, even where action plans considered gender-specific needs within their objectives or monitoring and evaluation frameworks, this recognition was often inconsistent.
+Few included concrete action plans aligned with objectives or dedicated budgetary allocations to support achieving the implementation of gender-related goals.